By Sam Eyoboka & Olayinka Latona, AT THE 66TH RCCG CONVENTION

-The new bishop of the Lagos diocese told reporters on Tuesday, after a meeting with the RCCG General Overseer, Pastor Enoch Adeboye, at the Redemption Camp, Ogun State, that two churches will hold a crusade as part of activities marking the centenary celebration of the Anglican Church.
+The new bishop of the Lagos diocese told reporters on Tuesday, after a meeting with the RCCG General Overseer, Pastor Enoch Adeboye, at the Redemption Camp, Ogun State, on Tuesday that two churches will hold a crusade as part of activities marking the centenary celebration of the Anglican Church.

 Olumakaiye, who was ordained bishop of the Lagos Diocese on July 30, said the ecumenical visit to Adeboye was to share ideas with him and collaborate with the church.

 He said: “The Diocese of Lagos is the premier diocese in the Church of Nigeria, African Communion, and mother to over 160 dioceses and many other denominations.
-Being the bishop of the diocese ordained on July 30, 2018, I decided to visit Pa Adeboye, who is one of the foremost Christian leaders in this country.
+And being the bishop of the diocese ordained on July 30, 2018, I decided to visit Pa Adeboye, who is one of the foremost Christian leaders in this country.

 “The visit was also to fulfill the five-fold mandate that I have for the diocese and Christendom, which are priestly, pastoral, prophetic, prayer and praise ministries.

 “We had a very fruitful discussion and I told him that a unity crusade would be coming up next year to mark the centenary anniversary of the Lagos Diocese and we want him to be part of the crusade which would involve many denominations and about 160 Anglican dioceses across the country,” the new bishop stated.